TSTA from 1880 to 1974

 In 1926, authorized by constitutional amendment, the building of the first headquarters was erected at 410 E. Weatherford Street in Fort Worth.
 It was completed at a cost of $50,000.
 It was occupied by the staff in 1930 and remained the TSTA Headquarters until 1949 when the House of Delegates voted to move TSTA from Fort Worth to Austin.

 The Association then established headquarters in a suite of rooms on the third floor of the Driskill Hotel in downtown Austin until the new headquarters building could be constructed at 316 W. 12th Street, one block west of the State Capitol.
-The current headquarters was built in three phases.
+It was built in three phases.
 Phase I was completed in 1951 at a cost of $450,000.
 Phase II was completed in 1967, and Phase III, a six-story addition, was completed in 1974 at a cost of $1.5 million.
 The building was completed clear of debt as a result of 20 years of savings and investments.
+TSTA sold this building in 2017 and bought and remodeled our current headquarters at 8716 N. Mopac Expressway.

 There were several setbacks for the young organization, including a financial crisis caused by the decline of the market for agricultural products as a result of the outbreak of World War I. The Great Depression of 1931-32 almost wiped out the association, and in 1942, the shadow of World War II created instability.
 In spite of these setbacks, TSTA endured.